novalagung/learndevops/en/terraform-aws-ec2-internet-gateway-ssh.md

         cidr_blocks = ["0.0.0.0/0"]
     }

-    # define outbound rule, allow all kind of accesses from anywhere.
+    # define the outbound rule, allow all kinds of accesses from anywhere.
     egress {
         from_port = 0
         to_port = 0